 Back to Normal: Cleanup and power restoration from Hurricane Sandy is still in the works, but Coventry Public Schools are back in session today, as well as all town offices and departments.
 Trash regularly picked up Monday-Wednesday will have a two-day delay.
 Trash regularly picked up Thursday-Friday will have a one-day delay.

 School Bond Presentation: The School Department's presentation on the upcoming school improvement bonds has been rescheduled from last night to tomorrow, Nov.
 1 at 6 p.m. at Coventry High School.
 A PTSA meeting will follow at 7 p.m.
 Click here for more information.

 Patch Halloween Contests: Do you or your kids have an awesome Halloween costume or decorated pumpkin this year?
-Click here to upload your costume photos for the chance to win $5,000 from Patch!
 Click here to win a gift card for your creative pumpkin design!
 Tomorrow is the last day to enter both contests!